swblain-glyndwr/personal_project/README.md

 ## Introduction
 `next-ads` is a process that assigns relevant adverts to customers browsing the NEXT website.
 The code enclosed within this repo - often referred to as the "Next Ads engine" - uses predictive model scores to determine which ad is 'best' for each customer.
-The code within this repo also well builds the control cells and results tables to measure performance of these personalised ads.
+The code within this repo also builds the control cells and results tables to measure performance of these personalised ads.

-The model score input to the 'engine' can occur internally, which is suitable if the model is relatively lightweight, and build only/primarily for the purpose of applying to ads.
+The model score input to the 'engine' can occur internally, which is suitable if the model is relatively lightweight, and built only/primarily for the purpose of being applied to ads.
 More complex modelling processes, or models that serve applications outside of ads are better suited to being set up as an external modelling process; the engine has the capability to either:
 - Ingest a table of scores and perform the ranking within the engine (e.g propensity scores)
 - Ingest a table of pre-ranked ads (e.g. Next Best Label rankings)

 ## Control Sheet
-The control sheet [Google Sheet](https://docs.google.com/spreadsheets/d/1ZVZxP6pms8t0THY7BLoFHh4INQwfhxGWcuLEXsP/edit?gid=1718512789#gid=1718512789) is used to control the ads that are input into the engine.
+The control sheet [Google Sheet](https://docs.google.com/spreadsheets/d/1ZVZxP6pms8t0THY7BLoFHh4INQwfhxGWcuLEXsPX2JI/edit?gid=0#gid=0) is used to control the ads that are input into the engine.
 This includes details such as:
 - The UniqueAdID for each ad
 - Which pages/locations it is eligible for
 - Metadata/labels pertaining to the algorithm (e.g. AlgoDivision, AudienceOnly, Theme)